-Get ready to cut the cord on gaming as we take a look at the best wireless GameCube controllers of 2021!
+Get ready to cut the cord on gaming as we take a look at the best wireless GameCube controllers of the year!

 The GameCube controller design is often voted the best of all time, and it’s not hard to see why.
 Everything just worked, and after the crazy set up of the N64 remote, it felt like a huge breath of fresh air.